markusthilo/ipgrep/README.md

 # ipgrep
+Merge PCAP files and filter for IP addresse(s)

 The tool copies packets from source PCAP files to a destination PCAP file.
 Packets that are not of the the type IP are dropped.
 In addition, packets can be filtered by IP Version, one matching address or two matching addresses.

+This software might not work with all PCAP files.
+Ethernet link layer should work.
+PCAPNG is not supported.

+All you need is in the source file: ipgrep.c

+## Compile:
+gcc -o ipgrep ipgrep.c

+(or use make)

 ## Usage:

-ipgrep PATTERN OUTFILE INFILE1 [INFILE2 ...]
+./ipgrep PATTERN OUTFILE INFILE1 [INFILE2 ...]

-The file format ist PCAP.
+The file format ist PCAP (PCAPNG is not supported)

 Patterns: